PlanetTheCloud/mofh-callback-client/README.md

 There are also methods to inspect the callback before and after it is handled.
 The following methods accepts a callbable as the parameter.
-The `beforeCallback` method will be called before the callback is handled.
+- `beforeCallback`: called before the callback is handled.
-The `afterCallback` method will be called after the callback is handled.
+- `afterCallback`: called after the callback is handled.

 The callable will be given the following parameters:
 - data: Callback data from MyOwnFreeHost.
 - ip: (optional) IP address of the caller. **NOT MyOwnFreeHost's IP**.